jakubhorinek/deployment-fun/README.md

 * fork repo to your own github // done in summer 2021
 * create yourself a Heroku account // done in summer 2021
 * initiate deployment of the repo using pipelines into newly created free Heroku app // done in summer 2021, set up again in 1/2022
-* initiate Heroku pipelines, enable Review Apps
+* initiate Heroku pipelines, enable Review Apps // done in summer 2021, set up again in 1/2022
 * create a PR which will automatically set FUN environment variable

 ## Task 2